General practice nurse

 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
 This pay system covers all staff except doctors, dentists and the most senior managers.

 Practice nurses employed directly by the NHS will usually work standard hours of 37.5 per week.
 Terms and conditions can vary for employers delivering services on behalf of the NHS, including most GP surgeries.

 - Where the role can lead Expand / Collapse

 With further training and experience, practice nurses can apply for more senior roles, such as senior practice nurse/nurse practitioner and advanced nurse practitioner positions.
 These roles mean a lot more autonomy and you will be able to manage your own caseloads.
 You could also move into education, management, teaching or clinical research.

 - Job market and vacancies Expand / Collapse

 There are nearly 24,000 nurses working in general practice.
 The number of job and training opportunities will continue to grow as more nursing care moves out of hospitals and into the community.
-For example, the number of practice nursing training places increased by 65% to over 350 in 2015.
+For example, the number of practice nursing training places increased by 65% to over 350 in 2016 compared to 2014.